julien-muke/aws-ec2-auto-scaling-group/README.md

 ![15 copy 2](https://github.com/julien-muke/aws-ec2-auto-scaling-group/assets/110755734/82bb58cb-e3ee-4b30-85f8-d68c729b1f0a)

 g.
-For User data, we need to install the Apache and we need to have some custom HTML page so that it can show the host IP, copy and paste in field the user data below:
+For User data, we need to install the Apache and we need to have some custom HTML page so that it can show the host IP, copy and paste in field the user data script below:

 ```bash
 #!/bin/bash